Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 .. image:: ../../../_static/img/flow/how-tos/site-designs-list.png

 That is all!
-Now you can create Modern SharePoint sites and apply custom templates to them.
+Using Site designs and Plumsail action Provision PnP template to sharepoint together significantly expands the possibilities and automates creating unique site structures.

 .. hint::
   You may also be interested in `this article <create-modern-page-pnp-template.html.html>`_ explaining how to create SharePoint lists or document libraries using PnP template.